 She is also a board member for the University of Tennessee Health Science Center College

 of Dentistry’s Alumni Association.
 She is a member of the Tennessee Dental Association,

 the American Dental Association, the National Dental Association and Delta Sigma Theta

 Keri McInnis (Term expires in 2026)

 Keri McInnis serves as senior vice president and financial advisor for Pinnacle’s

 McInnis is a 1995 graduate of Austin Peay State University (APSU) and is an alumna of the university’s prestigious President’s Emerging Leaders Program.
-She serves on the APSU Foundation Board of Trustees, and is a past member and founding board chairman of the APSU College of Business advisory board.
-In 2013, McInnis was appointed by Tennessee Governor Bill Haslam to serve on the Tennessee Student Assistance Corporation Board.
+Tennessee Gov. Bill Lee appointed her to serve on APSU’s Board of Trustees in August 2020.
+McInnis also served on the APSU Foundation Board of Trustees and is a past member and founding board chairman of the APSU College of Business advisory board.
+In 2013, she was appointed by Tennessee Gov. Bill Haslam and served two terms on the Tennessee Student Assistance Corporation Board.